Philadelphia, PA 19107

 A national organization of highly regarded antiques dealers from NH and elsewhere.
 We exhibit at their exclusive annual show in August in Manchester; for information go to www.nhada.org.

 For twenty-four years, M. Finkel & Daughter has written and published a full color printed catalogue of antique samplers and needlework, entitled Samplings.
-Issued twice a year, it showcases current selections, mostly American, dating from 17th, 18th and early 19th centuries.
+It showcases selections, mostly American, dating from 17th, 18th and early 19th centuries.
 Beginning in 2016, Samplings is available to all here on our website.

 This website, in addition to the catalogue, provides an opportunity for both beginning and advanced collectors to acquaint themselves with the history and activities of M. Finkel & Daughter and to learn about some of its current offerings.

 We have a storefront on 1stdibs.com, as well.
 Please visit us there and take a look at other items we offer, such as painted furniture and decorative folk art.